13 Great Places to Host a Bridal or Baby Shower in NYC

 213 N. Eighth St., Brooklyn; bkwinery.com

 The food at this lovely Italian trattoria in Morningside Heights is made from local ingredients that are grown at the restaurant’s very own farm in Hudson Valley.
-Choose between the intimate den and the larger, more secluded wine room, which can hold up to 50.
+Choose between the intimate den and the larger, more secluded wine room, which can hold up to 50 people.
 The team will work with you to design your perfect menu—just make sure to include some of the fresh pastas like the light and summery penne tossed with ripe tomatoes, basil and house-made mozzarella.

 125 La Salle St.; pisticcinyc.com